dinabandhu50/DEEP_IMPLEMENTS/README.md

 # DEEP_IMPLEMENTS
 This Project is where I Implement popular Deep Neural Network architecture from scratch using pytorch.
-This project is largely designed based on pytorch library such as learning the classification architectures which are given on torchvision library.
+This project is largely designed based on pytorch libraries such as learning the classification architectures which are given on torchvision library only.

 ## Contents
  - Image data